aspeakman/DBTruck3/README.md

     st.drop_table(table_name="diesel-engineers")

 It is an error to try to drop a table if it does not exist.
-Add the `if_exists' parameter to avoid this.
+Add the `if_exists` parameter to avoid this.

     st.drop_table(table_name="diesel-engineers", if_exists=True)